DiogoGramunha/DiogoGramunha/README.md

 ---

-🎓 Computer Science at the University of Aveiro - ESTGA 🇵🇹
+🎓 **Computer Science Student** at the University of Aveiro - ESTGA 🇵🇹

 🏅 **Swimming Athlete** - 5 national records, 11 national titles and one time Central North Swimmer of the Year